michaelzheng67/live-vim/README.md

 - child process managing websocket connection

 The main reason for this design is that as of today, ncurses is not thread-safe.
 Thus, we opt for a multi-process approach to separate concerns and ensure that neither terminal or network ops block each other.

+Packets are sent over the wire with a specific structure.
+Currently, there are two highlighted actions you can take: insertion and deletion.
+These operations are sent on each edit and applied to the local copies of the file for each user.
+Given we are using a websocket connnection with TCP as the underlying network layer, we can ensure that changes will reach each client at least once due to re-transmissions.
+Furthermore, websockets are a more "intuitive" fit for two-way communication as opposed to a request - response based model, and don't require new connections on each transmission (older versions of http) and lower header overhead.

+File content is essentially represented as a vector of strings, indexed by the row they belong to.
+This helps wit write contention compared to a naive buffer implementation, as edits on two separate rows will not affect each other, and the only contention is per line.
+On each edit to file content, the vector is shrunk to use only the necessary memory to hold exactly the rows of content present, thus reducing memory footprint.

 ## Getting Started 🧪